Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Results

-The majority of policy restrictions during the observation period were implemented country-wide within a short time frame in the first weeks of the pandemic, when people's risk perception of the virus also shifted abruptly (Fig. SI~27).
-It is therefore difficult to tease out the effect of a single policy enactment happening during this time period.
-To overcome this issue, we estimated our model from April $11$, $2020$ --one month after the pandemic declaration-- to December $31$, $2020$ (see Sec.
-SI~10B for additional results over the entire pandemic period).
-With the exception of stay-at-home requirements, we found that all containment policies were associated with a higher fraction of users who stopped commuting to work (Fig~\ref{fig:conditioned_model_parameters}a).
-As we excluded the first month of the pandemic from the analysis, we did not find a significant difference in mobility response between high- and low-wealth users.
-However, by focusing specifically on low-wealth users, we found that public transport closures was associated with a significant reduction in commuting for the ones commuting to high-wealth neighborhoods (coefficient=$0.10$, $95\%$ confidence interval$=[0.05,0.15]$).
-By contrast, low-wealth users commuting to low-wealth neighbourhoods were not significantly affected by such measures.
-These findings reflect the fact that low-wealth users working in high-wealth neighbourhoods are those commuting the longest distances on average, therefore often relying on public transport to get to work, while those working in low-wealth neighbourhoods have the shortest commuting distances (Fig. \ref{fig:conditioned_model_parameters}b-d).
+The majority of policy restrictions during the observation period were implemented country-wide within a short time frame in the first weeks of the pandemic when people's risk perception of the virus also shifted abruptly (Fig. SI~31).
+It is therefore difficult to tease out the effect of a single policy enactment happening during this period.
+However, while in the immediacy of an aggravating emergency most of the policies were simultaneously enacted, after this first period (roughly corresponding to the first month since the pandemic declaration; see Fig. SI 31) enactments and reopenings became less synchronous and more diverse.
+For this reason and to provide a more precise estimate of the association between policy changes and mobility behavior changes, in this section, we focus on the period from April $11$, $2020$ --disregarding the first month after the pandemic declaration-- to December $31$, $2020$ (see Sec.
+SI~11B for sensitivity analysis of the results).
+Except for stay-at-home requirements, we found that all containment policies were associated with a higher fraction of users who stopped commuting to work (Fig~\ref{fig:conditioned_model_parameters}a).
+As we excluded the first month of the pandemic from the analysis, we did not find a significant difference in mobility response between users living in high- and low-wealth neighborhoods.
+However, by focusing specifically on users living in low-wealth neighborhoods, we found that public transport closures were associated with a significant reduction in commuting for users commuting to high-wealth neighborhoods (coefficient=$0.10$, $95\%$ confidence interval$=[0.05,0.15]$).
+By contrast, we were not able to find a significant association with the implementation of such measures for users living in low-wealth neighborhoods.
+These findings reflect the fact that users living in low-wealth neighborhoods and working in high-wealth neighborhoods are those commuting the longest distances on average, therefore often relying on public transport to get to work, while those working in low-wealth neighborhoods have the shortest commuting distances (Fig. \ref{fig:conditioned_model_parameters}b-d).
 Without conditioning by the wealth of workplace neighborhood, average commuting distances are not statistically different between wealth groups based on their home location, stressing the value of having detailed information on individual users to characterize their behavior.
+Case incidence was also found to be a significant determinant of self-isolation and migration for users living in high-wealth neighborhoods, as found in previous work focusing on the early period of the pandemic ~\cite{maloney2020determinants}.